 Friends, do you remember using a manual typewriter?

 Since I became an author, people always ask me what I’m reading.
 I often feel that they expect some highbrow answer.
 No, I’m not reading War and Peace.
 In fact, I devour an eclectic mix of literary fiction, women’s fiction, chicklit, humour, and mysteries.
-I found this weatherbeaten paperback at my condo and I really enjoyed it, in spite of scaring myself half to death late at night!
+I found this weatherbeaten paperback at my condo and I really enjoyed it, in spite of scaring myself half to death!

 One of my favourite things to do in Mexico is to haunt the fabric stores.
-Most Mexican women are still sewing, unlike Canadians, so the stores are well stocked with inexpensive material and notions.
+Most Mexican women are avid seamstresses, unlike Canadians, so the stores are well stocked with inexpensive material and notions.

 Last year I brought home enough fabric to sew a Christmas tablecloth that was 20 feet long!
 Now that we have FIVE grandchildren, we use two eight-foot tables pushed together for family dinners.
 Of course, I could hardly carry my suitcase on the way home, because fabric is so heavy!